kv5h/session-manager-wrapper/README.md

-# sessionmanager-wrapper-rs
+# session-manager-wrapper

-A Rust wrapper for AWS SSM Session manager
+A Rust wrapper for AWS SSM Session Manager